-- Someone fleeing war in Ukraine. - Someone fleeing civil war in Syria. - Someone who is Buddhist fleeing religious persecution in China. - ▲ Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.
+- Someone fleeing war in Ukraine. - Someone fleeing civil war in Syria. - Someone who is LGBTQ fleeing persecution in Iran. - Someone fleeing persecution in Eritrea for protesting for democracy.

-Why investing in setting refugees up for success at work?
+Why invest in setting refugees up for success at work?

 Attrition is typically highest for refugee employees during their first month at a new job.
 However, by taking steps to set refugee employees up for success from the get-go, you can increase retention rates during this time period and beyond.